 At VOCAL, we believe that victims can manage the criminal process with minimal additional trauma only when they are fully informed about the court process and what is expected of them.
-We find that if properly informed about their rights, role and the process, victims tend to be more satisfied with the court process irrespective of whether the accused is found guilty or not.
-It is not our role to undermine the rights of an accused, but it’s time the word ‘Justice’ meant justice for victims too.
+We find that if properly informed about their rights, role and the process, victims tend to be more satisfied with the court process irrespective of whether the accused is found guilty.
+It is not our role to undermine the rights of the accused, but it is time that justice is afforded to everyone affected by crimes.

-It’s very important victims of crime to comprehend that the very basis of criminal law is that a person is innocent until proven guilty in a court of law, no matter what they have done, or what suffering or trauma is experienced by the victims.
+It’s very important that victims of crime understand that, in Australia, the very basis of criminal law is that a person is innocent until proven guilty, in a court of law.
+This remains the case no matter what they have done, or what suffering or trauma is experienced by the victims and others affected.

-There can be no ‘presumption of guilt’ against an accused and an accused person has a right to silence.
-The role of the Crown (Prosecution) is represent the State of NSW and to prove that the offender is guilty.
-There is no position allowed for private legal representative for the victim, but the accused has private legal representation and does not have to prove their innocence.
+There is no ‘presumption of guilt’ against accused persons and they also have a right to silence.
+The role of the Crown (Prosecution) is to represent the State of NSW and to prove the guilt of the offender/s.
+People affected by crime, including the victim, witnesses and others are not allowed legal representation.
+The accused has a right to legal representation and do not have to prove their innocence.

 If an offender is found not guilty, the victim has no right to appeal the decision.
 If an offender is found guilty, they have the right to appeal the conviction and/or sentence imposed on them.

 Representation of victims and other affected by crimes as well as appeals against verdicts and sentencing, are the responsibility of the Crown.